biga-dan/Project-MD-CUBE-GUI/README.md

 Use the various GUI elements to navigate through the different functionalities: file handling, editing, and more.

-Load MD-CUBE input files, modify parameters, and manage simulation settings through the intuitive interface.
+Load MD-CUBE input files, modify parameters and manage simulation settings through the intuitive interface.

 File Structure